What is iOS?

 Why do I need to update my iOS?

 Keeping your iOS up to date is important to make sure your device is performing at it's best.
 Apple are continually improving their iOS, as new technologies are developed.

-For example, iOS 10.3 saw the release of Apples' updated Apple File System (way of organising data on a disk).
-This is an optimised way of storing data for flash and solid-state drives, the type of disks in our iPhones and iPads, and should increase the speed of your device.
+For example, iOS 10.3 saw the release of Apples' updated Apple File System (way of organizing data on a disk).
+This is an optimized way of storing data for flash and solid-state drives, the type of disks in our iPhones and iPads, and should increase the speed of your device.